Mohit-368/Mohit-368/README.md

 # 💫 About Me:
 ## 👋 Hello, I'm Mohit Kumar<br><br>🎓 I'm a Computer Science & Engineering undergraduate with a deep passion for software development, artificial intelligence, and impactful technology.
-I'm driven by the mission to stay ahead of the curve, mastering industry-relevant skills while building real-world projects that solve problems and scale efficiently.<br><br>### 🔍 What I’m Focused On<br>- 🔧 Preparing for  **DRDO**, and **Google Summer of Code 2026**<br>-
+I'm driven by the mission to stay ahead of the curve, mastering industry-relevant skills while building real-world projects that solve problems and scale efficiently.<br><br>### 🔍 What I’m Focused On<br>- 🔧 **Google Summer of Code 2026**<br>-

 ## 🌐 Socials: